fontforge/fontforge.github.io/en-US/about/faq.md

 TrueType (and OpenType and potentially CID-keyed fonts) have a field in the OS/2 table called FSType which allows the font designer to place restrictions on what other people can do with the font.
-If this field prohibits modification fontforge will ask you to make sure you have an agreement with the font designer which supersedes this field.
+If this field prohibits modification FontForge will ask you to make sure you have an agreement with the font designer which supersedes this field.

 My understanding of US law (but check with a lawyer before relying on